sirkkalap/freenas-crashplan-howto/README.md

 ### Manualy update to 4.7.0

 The Freenas forum user mastax figure out how to do a [very simple manual update](https://forums.freenas.org/index.php?threads/crashplan-not-updating.40374/#post-254182).
+I just tried it with 4.7.0 and it worked.

 ### Cannot connect to crashplan jail over ssh